Real Life Characters: Melissa Levi and The Mustard Seed

 Now, here we are almost four years later, and I ask her for another favor.
 Could I interview her for my website?
-She has a new book coming out in January, and I just released the first four short stories in A Piper's Song collection, so the timing seemed right.
+She has a new book coming out, and I just released the first four short stories in A Piper's Song collection, so the timing seemed right.
 Plus, we've worked well together in the past and are both Christian writers who want to share the gospel with as many people as possible.
 Despite her extremely busy schedule, Melissa, once again, graciously agreed.

 We emailed and messaged back and forth over the course of several weeks.
 I'd send questions, and she'd answer.
 I'd request pictures, and she'd send.
 I know she's busy; book release coming up, regular Mustard Seed blogs, family, home...real life, ya know?
 But instead of complaining about my random, sometimes multiple, late night requests, she handled them graciously, even encouraging me (once again) when I told her, only half joking, I was about to throw-up from nerves because of my own new release.

 God knew I needed this time with Melissa, just like I needed the encouragement and wisdom she gave me during that early Darkness Watches manuscript.
 God knew I needed reminded that even during stressful times, it is possible to be kind and gracious.
 She has a way of doing that, all while steadfastly pointing you to the Truth.